belgaard/Leantest/Introduction.md

 In a unit test, data is usually passed directly in each test, possibly via some kind of a mocking framework.
 Some of this data is similar to the test database in a _tester test_, while other data is input to the target under test.
 Usually, it is not clear which is which because unit tests traditionally work on such a low level that input to the target under test in a unit test would be data read from a database in a _tester test_.

-The effect of this is that for a traditional unit tests, it is not clear of what kind the data is, there is often many mocks and there is a separate mocking strategy per test.
+The effect of this is that for a traditional unit test, it is not clear of what kind the data is, there is often many mocks and there is a separate mocking strategy per test.
 I don't like any of that.

 We have a single concept for the equivalent of a test database in Lean Testing - we call it _existing state_ (or *existing context*).
 We simply insist that each test must declare what data it needs in order to succeed.
 For this we have a _test context_ to which we declare the data needed per test.
 Something like the following,